 There's something called the Pareto distribution.
-It was originally developed by the economist Vilfredo Pareto to describe and predict wealth distribution in a society (most of the wealth is held by a minority of the population).
+It was originally developed by the economist Vilfredo Pareto to describe and predict wealth distribution in a society.
 It is colloquially referred to as the 80/20 principle because of the distribution ratio it describes.
-Tim Ferriss explains it well in the 4HWW:
+Tim Ferriss explains it well in The 4-Hour Work Week:

 “Pareto’s Law can be summarized as follows: 80% of the outputs result from 20% of the inputs.
 Alternative ways to phrase this, depending on the context, include:

 80% of the consequences flow from 20% of the causes.

 80% of the results come from 20% of the effort and time.

 80% of the company profits come from 20% of the products and customers.

 80% of all stock market gains are realized by 20% of the investors.”

 As it turns out, this law accurately describes many natural phenomena and human activities across many different domains, including, science, sociology, geophysics, etc:

 A few classical composers are responsible for most of the classical music that’s played.